jdan/isomer/README.md

 ## Getting Started

 First, grab a copy of Isomer [here](https://github.com/jdan/isomer/releases/latest).
-You can also [pay for it](https://gumroad.com/l/Xzlg).
 Then, include the script wherever you see fit:

 ```html
 <script src="/path/to/isomer.min.js"></script>